ruanbekker/docker-loki-distributed-minio/README.md

 - The `docker-compose-consul.yml` provides a distrubuted loki stack with **consul** as the backend kvstore
 - The `docker-compose-traefik.yml` provides a distrubuted loki stack with **etcd** as the backend kvstore

+## Components

+This stack consists of:

+- loki-distributor (promtail or docker logging driver points to this component)
+- loki-querier (grafana or logcli points to this component)
+- loki-ingester
+- loki-table-manager
+- redis
+- etcd or consul

+The architecture document can be viewed [here](https://grafana.com/docs/loki/latest/fundamentals/architecture/)

 ## Pre-Requisites

 For your containers to use to loki logging driver, you need to install it using: